-- ICD, Imprinting Center Defect.
+- ICD, imprinting center defect.
 6% of cases.
-Located in in the q12 region that controls whether the Angelman gene is, turned off or on.
-Abnormalities in the imprinting center on the maternally derived chromosome 15 can cause Angelman syndrome, in a small percentage of cases.
+Located in the q12 region that controls whether the Angelman gene is, turned off or on.
+Abnormalities in the imprinting center on the maternally derived chromosome 15 can cause Angelman syndrome in a small percentage of cases.

 - UBE3A.
-That is when there is a mutation in the gene and is very rare.
-It occurs when the maternal copy of the gene is active, but mutated.
+That is when there is a mutation in the gene, and it is very rare.
+It occurs when the maternal copy of the gene is active but mutated.

 This article is not meant to diagnose or treat Angelman.
 My goal is to bring awareness and inform people about a rare disorder that is so near and dear to my heart.
 The two children you see pictured here in this article are mine.

 I have 29 years of experience with this disorder.
 I never dreamed there could be so many children with the same genetic disorder as my children.
 Not only has diagnosis changed, but support and treatment have increased substantially.
 I am still surprised when I come across medical professionals who have not heard of this condition.
-My intention is to raise awareness, so families have the knowledge base they need to help talk to their doctors and other specialists.
+My intention is to raise awareness so families have the knowledge base they need to help talk to their doctors and other specialists.
 Information is power!
-There are many children who are found to be Angels because someone saw them in a public place and recognized them as a likely Angelman child.
+There are many children who are found to be Angels because someone saw them in a public place and recognized them as likely having this disorder.

-The Angelman Syndrome Society was formed 25 years ago.
+The Angelman Syndrome Society formed 25 years ago.
 They have been at the forefront of raising awareness and fundraising in a search for the cure.
-They have come along way in those years.
+They have come a long way in those years.
 February 15th is National Angelman Day.
 Please join in and help us—help the kids.

 Early diagnosis and treatment are essential to the progression of positive improvements and well-being of children with Angelman syndrome.